 Patients who maintain a healthy, stable weight and healthy, active lifestyle may experience long-term results.

-Rejuvenate your upper arms with an upper arm lift performed by Dr. Lisa Bootstaylor, acclaimed board-certified plastic surgeon and director of Atlanta APC Plastic Surgery, a plastic and reconstructive surgery center that provides arm lift and other cosmetic and reconstructive procedures for residents of Buckhead, Atlanta, Marietta, Sandy Springs, and nearby communities in Georgia.
+Rejuvenate your upper arms with an upper arm lift performed by Dr. Lisa Bootstaylor, acclaimed plastic surgeon and director of Body Esthetics, a plastic and reconstructive surgery center that provides arm lift and other cosmetic and reconstructive procedures for residents of the metro Atlanta area and surrounding communities in Georgia.